-This study will provide a comprehensive review of best practices for implementing transit priority R.E.D. lanes with shared access and a review of peer areas.
+This study provides a comprehensive review of best practices for implementing transit priority R.E.D. lanes with shared access, a tool to prioritize the most suitable lanes for this application and a review of peer areas.
 R.E.D bus lanes are defined as roadway lanes potentially treated with red product to identify priority bus lanes that allow right hand turns, emergency response vehicles and driveway access.
 The study recommendations evaluate the applicability of priority lanes through qualitative analysis and the development and deployment of a methodology for evaluating and prioritizing transit priority lane treatments in the CAMPO region.
-The project team has obtained input from the Core Technical Team (CTT) throughout the two years of the study, the TCC and the Executive Board including on criteria weighting.
+The project team obtained input from the Core Technical Team (CTT) throughout the two years of the study, and also the TCC and the Executive Board including on criteria weighting.
 The fourth and final CTT Workshop, a virtual WebEX meeting, occurred April 1, 2020.
 The consulting team discussed the draft findings of Task 6 (Priority Corridors Listing) and demonstrated use of the priority lane tool for future use.
-The CTT provided comments on the 5th technical report.
-Previous reports #1 through #4 have been uploaded to the CAMPO website while the CAMPO team is editing the final report.
-The study, conducted by Renaissance Planning and WSP, Inc., concluded June 30, 2020 on time and on budget and will be presented to the TCC and Executive Board at the August meetings.
+The CTT provided comments on all technical reports and the toolkit.
+The study, conducted by Renaissance Planning and WSP, Inc., concluded June 30, 2020 on time and on budget and will be presented to the TCC and Executive Board at the August meetings with the final report and previous technical reports and an interactive map posted to the CAMPO website.
 (Staff Contact: Crystal Odum)